threefoldtech/info_grid/src/documentation/dashboard/solutions/jenkins.md

     - Or choose a **Custom** plan
 - Choose the network
    - `Public IPv4` flag gives the virtual machine a Public IPv4
+   - `Public IPv6` flag gives the virtual machine a Public IPv6
+   - `Planetary Network` to connect the Virtual Machine to Planetary network
    - `Mycelium` flag gives the virtual machine a Mycelium address
 - `Dedicated` flag to retrieve only dedeicated nodes
 - `Certified` flag to retrieve only certified nodes